Chicago Exterior Wall Inspection Compliance Guide

 • Mixed-use developments

-• Institutional and hospitality buildings
+• Hotels and institutional buildings

 What Gets Inspected

-Inspectors evaluate the entire exterior wall system, including:
+Inspectors evaluate all exterior wall components, including:

-• Masonry (brick, stone, concrete)
+• Masonry systems (brick, stone, concrete)

 • Curtain wall and cladding systems